nojronatron/taskmaster/README.md

 - Added Team model and implemented Bi-directional 'has many' relationship.
 - Added 3 Teams (hard coded for now) via mutations.
+- Deleted the AllTasks Activity (was not longer in use).
+- Added Spinner to select a Team on the AddTask Activity (In progress).

 ## Feature Tasks